-From Morocco, there are various options to connect to the European continent: by swimming,111 by boat or hidden in trucks that transport goods to Spain and Europe.
+Prospective migrants are conveyed from countries in the area towards the desert via Mauritania and Morocco.
+From Morocco, there are various options to connect to the European continent: by swimming, 111 by boat or hidden in trucks that transport goods to Spain and Europe.
 Migration by land is no longer an attractive option in the countries under study.
 This is due to the fact that this type of migration is full of ordeals and very few people are able to complete the journey.
-Most prospective migrants make the journey in stages partly because they are stuck in Morocco.
+Most prospective migrants make the journey in stages partly because they do not have the resources to pay for the complete journey.
+Some are intercepted and sent back to their countries of origin or are stuck in Morocco.
 Illegal migration by sea has a terrible social impact both in the host country and the country of origin.
-For Spain (peninsular and islands), the number of people from West Africa who disappeared or died in 2010 was 189 against 127 in 2009, 120 in 2008 and 360 in 2007112.
-In 2008, out of the 208 people prosecuted for migrants trafficking in Spanish Courts, 72 were Senegalese, 37 Gambians, 25 Mauritanians and 14 Guineans.113
+For Spain (peninsular and islands), the number of people from West Africa who disappeared or died in 2010 was 189 against 127 in 2009, 120 in 2008 and 360 in 2007.
+In 2008, out of the 208 people prosecuted for migrants trafficking in Spanish Courts, 72 were Senegalese, 37 Gambians, 25 Mauritanians and 14 Guineans.
+113

 There has been a significant decline in sea travel attempts in the last two years.
-In 2009, 2010 and 2011, teams in charge of illegal migration control in Spain intercepted 340 illegal migrants.114 However, on the whole there was a slight resurgence in 2011 due to the various political upheavals in Northern African countries which provided an opportunity for prospective migrants.
+In 2009, 2010 and 2011, teams in charge of illegal migration control in Spain intercepted 340 illegal migrants.
+114 However, on the whole there was a slight resurgence in 2011 due to the various political upheavals in Northern African countries which provided an opportunity for prospective migrants.
 The so called Western Mediterranean route recorded a slight increase in the number of migrants after a relative slowdown in 2010.
-Published figures concerning migration by sea indicate the following interceptions for 2009, 2010 and 2011: 5000, 3436, and 5103.115 By road, the interceptions were 1639 for 2009, 1567 for 2010 and 3345 for 2011.116 In 2011, about 125, 021 people were refused entry to Ceuta and Melilla.
-For 2010, 2009 and 2008, these figures were 280 625, 374 845 and 492 742 respectively.117 These two towns are the preferred entry points for illegal migrants from West Africa.
+Published figures concerning migration by sea indicate the following interceptions for 2009, 2010 and 2011: 5000, 3436, and 5103.115 By road, the interceptions were 1639 for 2009, 1567 for 2010 and 3345 for 2011.
+116 In 2011, about 125, 021 people were refused entry to Ceuta and Melilla.
+For 2010, 2009 and 2008, these figures were 280 625, 374 845 and 492 742 respectively.
+117 These two towns are the preferred entry points for illegal migrants from West Africa.